IIT-LAND/motor_stratification_paper/README.md

 - **C01_DTW_reach2drop_segmentation.Rmd**: this script runs the DTW for the feedforward and feedback phases separately
 - **D_DTW_results_exploration.Rmd**: this script runs visualization and statistics for the entire movement's motor noise
 - **D01_DTW_results_exploration_segmentation.Rmd**:this script runs visualization and statistics for feedforward and feedback phases' motor noise

+### GeneExpressionAnalysis
+it contains the code for running the gene expression analysis.
+- **_gex_decoding.Rmd**: this script runs the gene decoding analysis and produce visualizations.
+- **genelistOverlap.R**: the script calculates enrichment odds ratio and p-value from hypergeometric test to answer the question of whether genes from one list are enriched in genes from another list